Call4Cloud | MMP-C | Autopilot | Device Preparation

 But somehow I was missing something, Let me take you with me on this small journey.
 The dcsvc.dll belongs to a service that was introduced last year and got installed with a nice Windows Update.

-So that got me wondering a bit, as that DLL itself wasn’t on the device even when the enterprisecsps.dll was mentioning the declared configuration CSP node.
+That got me wondering a bit, as that DLL itself wasn’t on the device even when the enterprisecsps.dll mentioned the declared configuration CSP node.

-So there should be something else that was doing the declarative management AKA a service.
-You probably know that I am staring a lot at DLLs.
+So, there should be something else doing the declarative management, AKA a service.
+You probably know that I stare a lot at DLLs.
 In one of my older internal screenshots, I placed a red mark on something weird I noticed.

 Why does the dcsvc initialization function mention “DmWap” ?
 So I decided to run Textcrawler and just start looking for a specific keyword: “DeclaredConfiguration” and setting the location to the 2004 source files (extracted the WIM file)